 Keep reading and I’ll further detail the issues mentioned above and what you need to do to fix them.

-6 Causes for A Loud Furnace
+Solving A Loud Furnace

 First of all, it’s important to note that in many cases the noise is not coming from the furnace itself.
 Your HVAC system is made up of several components, and it may be one of them that is causing the noise.